 3 May – Constitution Day

 Not only the day of the Polish Constitution, agreed in 1791, but for many parishes in Poland, especially in small towns and villages, the day of Najświętsza Maria Panna, Królowa Polski (the Virgin Mary, Queen of Poland).
 Church services are a norm for Polish parishes in the UK on the nearest Sunday to 3 May, followed often by an Akademia.
 In Poland it was the most important national day until 1950 when it was banned by the communist authorities and reinstated in 1989.
-Read more on my blog on what the Constitution agreed.
+Read more on what the Constitution agreed.

 Majowe – the month of the Virgin Mary